How to Draw Lips

 Next, decide how thick you want the upper and lower lips to be.
 Lightly place a mark above the line for the top lip and one below the line for the bottom lip.

-b) Next, draw one circle above the center line (this will help form the upper lip) and two circles below the center line for the lower lip.
+Next, draw one circle above the center line (this will help form the upper lip) and two circles below the center line for the lower lip.
+It can also be one wide oval instead of circles.
+Both will work.

 The top of the upper lip is also a stretched letter ‘M’ with the ends curving down towards the corners of the mouth.
-Again, stop just short of meeting the corners.
+Since this area sees more light, sketch this in lightly.

 Tip: You can also use your blending stick to lightly create a few natural lip lines—just drag it gently in the direction the lips curve.